keboola/connection-docs/components/applications/triggers/orchestration-trigger-queue-v2/index.md

 * TOC
 {:toc}

-Trigger to start a Keboola Orchestration V2 across different Keboola Connection projects.
+Trigger to start a Keboola Orchestration V2 across different Keboola projects.

 ## Authorization

-Authorization is done with a [KBC Storage API token](https://help.keboola.com/management/project/tokens).
+Authorization is done with a [Keboola Storage API token](https://help.keboola.com/management/project/tokens).
 Generate a dedicated API token with either:

 * Full access to all buckets and components.